droxey/docs/docs/ext/programmer-signs.md

 #### Remedies

 "A friend of mine named Joe was staying somewhere else in the hotel and I didn't know his room number.
 But I did know which room his acquaintance, Frank, was staying in.
 So I went up there and knocked on his door and asked him, 'Where's Joe staying?'
 Frank didn't know, but he did know which room Joe's co-worker, Theodore, was staying in, and gave me that room number instead.
-So I went to Theodore's room and asked him where Joe was staying, and Theodore told me that Joe was in Room 414.
-And that, in fact, is where Joe was."
+So I went to Theodore's room and asked him where Joe was staying, and Theodore told me that Joe was in Room 41And that, in fact, is where Joe was."
 Pointers can be described with many different metaphors, and data structures into many analogies.
 The above is a simple analogy for a linked list, and anybody can invent their own, even if they aren't programmers.
 The comprehension failure doesn't occur when pointers are described, so you can't describe them any more thoroughly than they already have been.
 It fails when the programmer then tries to visualize what's going on in the computer's memory and gets it conflated with their understanding of regular variables, which are very similar.
 It may help to translate the code into a simple story to help reason about what's going on, until the distinction clicks and the programmer can visualize pointers and the data structures they enable as intuitively as scalar values and arrays.

-### 5. Difficulty Seeing Through Recursion
+### Difficulty Seeing Through Recursion

 The idea of recursion is easy enough to understand, but programmers often have problems imagining the result of a recursive operation in their minds, or how a complex result can be computed with a simple function.
 This makes it harder to design a recursive function because you have trouble picturing "where you are" when you come to writing the test for the base condition or the parameters for the recursive call.